We are delivering an upgrade of Mitchell Street between Hunter Street and King Street. The upgrade is intended to:

 We engaged with the local community early in this project to understand what was important and how we could improve the Mitchell Street area.
 You told us you love the community atmosphere but would like it to be enhanced with improved public spaces.

 We invited the community to provide feedback online or at Stockton Library between 1st December and 14th December 2020 on the design and guidance on elements including the colour choice of planter boxes which will be installed at various locations along Mitchell Street.
-For information on the outcomes and the most popular colour choice visit our Have Your Say page.
+The outcomes are below:

 How will Mitchell Street be made more user friendly?